Sparse Functional Boxplots for Multivariate Curves: Discussion

 \section{Discussion}

 In this paper, we proposed two flexible tools, the sparse functional boxplot and the intensity sparse functional boxplot, for visualizing sparse multivariate functional data.
-We also introduced a sparse form of the two-stage functional boxplot (\citeauthor{dai2018functional} \citeyear{dai2018functional}), which is itself a derivation from the functional boxplot (\citeauthor{sun2011functional} \citeyear{sun2011functional}) with better outlier detection, called the sparse two-stage functional boxplot.
+We also introduced a sparse form of the two-stage functional boxplot (\citeauthor{dai2018functional} \citeyear{dai2018functional}), which is itself a derivation from the functional boxplot (\citeauthor{sun2011functional} \citeyear{sun2011functional}) with better outlier detection.
 All of these can be applied in both univariate and multivariate functional settings.
-When the data are observed on common time grids without missing values, the tools reduce to the functional boxplot and two-stage functional boxplot.
+When the data are observed on common time grids without missing values, the tools reduce to the original functional boxplot and two-stage functional boxplot.
 We believe the introduction of visualization tools for sparse data is of great importance due to the wide applications of longitudinal studies and the common challenge of missing values in real data sets.

-To apply the visualization tools described above to sparse functional data, we required an appropriate data fitting and depth for data ordering.
-On the basis of MFPCA (\citeauthor{happ2018multivariate} \citeyear{happ2018multivariate}), we improved the fitting of data through the iterated expectation from bootstrap (\citeauthor{goldsmith2013corrected} \citeyear{goldsmith2013corrected}).
-We took the multivariate functional halfspace depth (MFHD, \citeauthor{claeskens2014multivariate} \citeyear{claeskens2014multivariate}) as a building block for proposing various revised depths for sparse multivariate functional data.
+To apply the visualization tools described above to sparse functional data, an appropriate data fitting and depth for data ordering is required.
+In addition to the novel contribution in the sparse and intensity sparse functional boxplot, we improved the fitting of data (MFPCA, \citeauthor{happ2018multivariate} \citeyear{happ2018multivariate}) through the iterated expectation from bootstrap (\citeauthor{goldsmith2013corrected} \citeyear{goldsmith2013corrected}), and investigated several depths for sparse multivariate functional data.
+Here, we took the multivariate functional halfspace depth (MFHD, \citeauthor{claeskens2014multivariate} \citeyear{claeskens2014multivariate}) as a building block for proposing various revised depths for sparse multivariate functional data.
 We obtained the best depth via the Spearman rank coefficient simulated in various data settings and sparseness scenarios.
-In the univariate functional setting, MFPCA became UFPCA (\citeauthor{yao2005functional} \citeyear{yao2005functional}), and we used the modified band depth (MBD, \citeauthor{lopez2009concept} \citeyear{lopez2009concept}) to order the data before applying the functional tools.
+In the univariate functional setting, MFPCA became UFPCA (\citeauthor{yao2005functional} \citeyear{yao2005functional}), and we used the modified band depth (MBD, \citeauthor{lopez2009concept} \citeyear{lopez2009concept}) to order the data, prior to the application of visualization tools.